carmenmckie/SnakesAndLadders/README.md

 # SnakesAndLadders
-An assessed exercise as part of the MSc Software Development at the University of Glasgow (grade: 22/22 / A1)
+An assessed exercise as part of the MSc Software Development at the University of Glasgow (Grade: 22/22 / A1)

+Filled with lotsss of comments because it was an assessment 🐍🪜